 Atherectomy

 Atherectomy is a procedure for opening coronary arteries blocked by plaque.
-Coronary atherectomy can be performed with several devices including a cutting devices (directional atherectomy) to shave plaque and store them in the catheter tip for later removal, and a rotational atherectomy catheter which is a diamond-tipped catheter (burr) that rotates at 150,000-170,000 rpm drilling through the blockage.
-The particles are released into the distal circulation.
+Coronary atherectomy can be performed with several devices including a cutting devices (directional atherectomy) to shave plaque and store them in the catheter tip for later removal, a rotational atherectomy catheter which is a diamond-tipped catheter (burr) that rotates at 150,000-170,000 rpm drilling through the blockage and excimer Laser catheters to ablate plaque.
 These procedures are used for specific lesion types (calcifications, bifurcation lesions, ostial lesions,…).
-In addition cutting balloon can be used for in-stent restenosis and ostial lesions.
-Coronary stents may also be used in addition to the atherectomy procedure.
+With stenting, atherectomy has become a niche procedure, however, it is being used more frequently in peripheral vascular interventions